What's next for your business

 When reviewing your expenses, the first area most businesses should tackle, and monitor is their supplier costs.
 There are four key-ways to lower them:

 Very often commercial/office space makes up a large proportion of a business's fixed costs.
-Re-evaluate the size and location of your space and whether is it required for your business needs.
+Re-evaluate the size and location of your space and whether it is required for your business needs.
 Ask yourself the following questions:

 Like office space, payroll is another large factor in most businesses' overall operating costs.
 Trimming your team is always an option if you have found you can reduce your staff count without impacting morale or productivity.

 Training your employees on efficient time management can help keep your team on track throughout daily operations.
-Without efficient time management team members can easily become side-tracked and you can end up paying for an overhead that is not achieving your desired results.
+Without efficient time management, team members can easily become side-tracked and you can end up paying for an overhead that is not achieving your desired results.

 Finally, consider outsourcing some of your tasks instead of managing an extensive line of salaried employees.
 Review your business for tasks that could be outsourced to third parties to save you from the burden of salaries and other benefits that are common for salaried employees every month.
 You will also save on the cost of office space and other related expenses.

 One of the best ways to reduce your travel expenses is to create a clear and strategic travel policy.
-This will clearly define what kind of expenses will be incurred by the businesses and set what parameters will be permissible.
+This will clearly define what kind of expenses will be incurred by the business and set what parameters will be permissible.
 This will help prevent unnecessary splurges by employees at your business's expense.

 Attempt to book trips as early as possible to enjoy early bird discounts on flights and accommodation and shop around for the best business credit card.
-Instead of using personal credit cards business credit cards are specifically designed for business owners and offer great rewards like cash back, discounts and bonus points you can put towards business-related travel.
+Instead of using personal credit cards, business credit cards are specifically designed for business owners and offer great rewards like cash back, discounts and bonus points you can put towards business-related travel.

-For more information, support in tacking rising costs in your business or to explore our range of outsourcing solutions across payroll, finance, management and HR and IR, please contact your usual Mazars advisor or alternatively our experts via the form below or on:
+For more information, support in tacking rising costs in your business or to explore our range of outsourcing solutions across payroll, finance, management and HR and IR, please contact your usual Forvis Mazars advisor or alternatively our experts via the form below or on:

-Brisbane – Matthew Beasley | Melbourne – Christopher Cicutto | Sydney – Dean Newman |
+| Brisbane – Donavin Van Rooyen | Melbourne – Christopher Cicutto | Sydney – Dean Newman |

-+61 7 3218 3900 | +61 3 9252 0800 | +61 2 9922 1166 |
+| +61 7 3218 3900 | +61 3 9252 0800 | +61 2 9922 1166 |

 Author: Craig Reid

 All rights reserved.
-This publication in whole or in part may not be reproduced, distributed or used in any manner whatsoever without the express prior and written consent of Mazars, except for the use of brief quotations in the press, in social media or in another communication tool, as long as Mazars and the source of the publication are duly mentioned.
-In all cases, Mazars’ intellectual property rights are protected and the Mazars Group shall not be liable for any use of this publication by third parties, either with or without Mazars’ prior authorisation.
+This publication in whole or in part may not be reproduced, distributed or used in any manner whatsoever without the express prior and written consent of Forvis Mazars, except for the use of brief quotations in the press, in social media or in another communication tool, as long as Forvis Mazars and the source of the publication are duly mentioned.
+In all cases, Forvis Mazars’ intellectual property rights are protected and the Forvis Mazars Group shall not be liable for any use of this publication by third parties, either with or without Forvis Mazars’ prior authorisation.
 Also please note that this publication is intended to provide a general summary and should not be relied upon as a substitute for personal advice.
 Content is accurate as at the date published.

 This website uses cookies.